 Tyson Fury’s sparring partner Nicholas Asberry has made a shocking allegation against the lineal heavyweight champion this week.

-The 29 year-old, who ended his own pro career in 2016 after losing one of ten bouts, has been more vocal on social media since the death of Patrick Day.
+The 29 year-old, who ended his pro career in 2016 after losing one of ten bouts, has been more vocal on social media since the death of Patrick Day.

 Asberry posted a video, which has not yet been corroborated to be Fury’s actual gloves used in their sessions.